Ezhil2k/DewstarERC20/README.md

 ## Next Steps

 - Plan to **search for a more comprehensive tutorial** to gain better understanding and find a solution.

+## fixed the issue

+- I figured out that the problem lied in using the latest openzepplin library was using the old version functions from them but they are removed in the latest version.
+- so i rewrote the code with the newer version fucntion and it is being deployed sucessfully now.